AEBilgrau/DLBCLdata/README.md

 DLBCLdata
 =========

-Automated and reproducible download and preprocessing of Gene Expression Profile (GEP) studies of Diffuse Large B-Cell Lymphoma (DLBCL) using standard or custom Brainarray chip definition (CDF) files.
+Automated and reproducible download and preprocessing of Gene Expression Profile (GEP) studies of Diffuse Large B-Cell Lymphoma (DLBCL) using manufacturer's or custom Brainarray chip definition files (CDF) in **R**.

 ## Installation
 To install the latest version of **DLBCLdata** directly from the master branch here at GitHub, run